Glossary of Blackjack Terms & Rules

-If you’ve reached this far into our guide and still not sure what the freak Blackjack is all about then… we’ve clearly failed at our jobs.
+If you’ve reached this far into our guide and you’re still trying to figure out what the freak Blackjack is all about, we’ve clearly failed at our jobs.

-Still basically, Blackjack is a card game where you aim to beat the dealer with the best possible hand of cards, without exceeding 21 points.
+Still, Blackjack is a card game where you aim to beat the dealer with the best possible hand of cards without exceeding 21 points.

 Basic Strategy: We’ll go into this in more detail in our Basic Blackjack Strategy sheet cheats.
-Essentially, statistically, there are only a finite number of choices you can make to try and win a hand of blackjack.
+Essentially, statistically, you can only make a finite number of choices to try and win a hand of Blackjack.

-What action you take, whether double, hit or stand, is dependent on your cards, the cards of the dealer, and the number of decks in play.
+What action you take, whether double, hit or stand, depends on your cards, the cards of the dealer, and the number of decks in play.

 Bust or Busting Out: The term used to describe if you’ve gone over 21 points whilst playing Blackjack.
 Otherwise known as ‘losing’.